 Structure: The ATC is currently supervised by Russian Federal Security Service (FSB) Director Nikolay Patrushev.
 The Statute on the Anti-Terrorism Center approved by the CIS Heads of State on December 1, 2000, in Minsk authorizes and funds 60 staff positions for the ATC, though it is unclear whether all slots are currently filled.[4]
 The organization has offices in Moscow and Bishkek.[5]
 The ATC has two departments: the Department on Coordination and Operations and the Department on Situational Analysis, Threat Assessment, and Preparation of Draft Resolutions.
-The Department on Coordination and Operations coordinates the efforts of CIS member states in counteracting international terrorism and is in charge of joint anti-terror operations.
-The Department on Situational Analysis, Threat Assessment, and Preparation of Draft Resolutions creates proposals for the CIS countries.
+The Department on Coordination and Operational terrorism and is in charge of joint anti-terror operations.
+The Department on Situational Analysis, Threat Assessment, and Preparation of Draft Resolutional Analysis, Threat Assessment, and Preparation of Draft Resolutions creates proposals for the CIS countries.
 It also collects and analyzes information about international terrorism, and maintains a database on terrorist organizations and individuals as well as people supporting them.[4]